 Studies suggest that melatonin may help with certain sleep disorders, such as jet lag, delayed sleep phase disorder (a disruption of the body’s biological clock in which a person’s sleep-wake timing cycle is delayed by 3 to 6 hours), sleep problems related to shift work, and some sleep disorders in children.
 It's also been shown to be helpful for a sleep disorder that causes changes in blind peoples’ sleep and wake times.
 Study results are mixed on whether melatonin is effective for insomnia in adults, but some studies suggest it may slightly reduce the time it takes to fall asleep.

 Jet lag is caused by rapid travel across several time zones; its symptoms include disturbed sleep, daytime fatigue, indigestion, and a general feeling of discomfort.

-- In a 2009 systematic review, results from six small studies and two large studies suggested that melatonin may ease jet lag.
+- In a 2009 research review, results from six small studies and two large studies suggested that melatonin may ease jet lag.

 - In a 2007 clinical practice guideline, the American Academy of Sleep Medicine supported using melatonin to reduce jet lag symptoms and improve sleep after traveling across more than one time zone.

 Adults and teens with this sleep disorder have trouble falling asleep before 2 a.m. and have trouble waking up in the morning.